-Throughout my career, I have focused on accessibility, mentorship, and community.
+A commitment to mentorship and community has been a guiding force for me.
 I am a proud graduate of the Recurse Center and the School for Poetic Computation.
 I have a Bachelor of Science in Electrical Engineering, with a focus on human-computer interaction.
+I have the dubious honor of being recognized as one of Canada’s 30 Under 30 developers.

 If you care to follow along, please subscribe to my website.